makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 Not only that, if the computer would know what kind of platform/distribution/version of distribution it runs (which it always does since, hey, it's the one running it...), and if it had instructions that outline what to do differently an each of those platforms, it could always, automatically, prepare a host environment that is hospitable to the kind of data in question, and there would be no manual intervention necessary.
 AT ALL.

 What would be necessary is somebody preparing those sort of recipes, best practices and platform-dependent instructions for all the potential types of data we come across.
 In a way that the computer can understand.
-But, the good thing is, we could do that in a collaborative and evolutionary fashion, starting off with a simple use-case, and build on top of that to support more options, features, and platforms in the future.
+But, the good thing is, we could do that in a collaborative and evolutionary fashion, starting off with a simple use-case and best practice, and build on top of that to support more options, features, and platforms in the future.
 We'd have one place to improve a recipe for a give use-case or type of data, and that recipe would go through the normal stages of software development until it can be considered stable and comprehensive enough.

 So, what's left is the glue, an application that runs on the computer, is pointed at the data we are interested in, parses that data (and potentially existing augmenting metadata), chooses the right recipes for that type of data and platform it runs on, and executes those recipes in the way the data/metadata demands.